Building content that keeps working — even as the rules change.

 Content systems

-Well-designed systems make content easier to scale, update, and adapt — without constant reinvention.
+That includes structure, internal linking, standards, and maintenance practices that make content easier to scale, update, and rely on over time — without constant reinvention.

 Product alignment